Calgary Municipal Election 2025 Campaign and Results

 Through our candidate questionnaire, podcast interviews, and email writing tool, CERT is connecting residents with candidates, elevating environmental priorities, and empowering Calgarians to make informed choices at the ballot box.

 Our list of support is growing!
-Organizations that approve the CERT Candidate Questionnaire include The Gravity Well, Alberta Environmental Network, Calgary Urban Species Response Team, Calgary Climate Hub, Bird Friendly Calgary, The Climate Reality Project Canada, Calgary River Valleys, and For Our Kids Alberta.
+Organizations that approve the CERT Candidate Questionnaire include The Gravity Well, Alberta Environmental Network, Calgary Urban Species Response Team, Calgary Climate Hub, Bird Friendly Calgary, The Climate Reality Project Canada, Calgary River Valleys, For Our Kids Alberta, and Solar Alberta.

 The following questions are intended for candidates seeking election to Calgary City Council or for Mayor.